kalvir781/kalv/posts/2025/mac-private-notes.md

 `gocryptfs -init ./data` for a new folder to be setup as an encrypted data store.

 Then to mount it to another folder I simply run `gocryptfs data notes` where notes is a folder in the same directory.
 Then to unmount it `umount notes`.

+I have a concept that I'm working on called KonSafe, which is to use the private System Keychain accessed via the Secure Enclave via TouchID, such that you wouldn't reuquire a password and always be able to de-crypt your notes.
+I've parked this for now in the ever growing list of designs and concepts for the apple eco-system.